cix/QuadSphere/README.md

     lon, lat = QuadSphere::CSC.inverse(face, x, y)

-With all symbols meaning the same things as before.
+With all symbols meaning the same as before.

 As a more practical example, suppose you're storing geographic data in six bitmaps of 100x100 pixels each.
 The following function will give